edbiomedai/scmorph/paper/paper.md

 # Statement of need
-Morphological profiling has become an essential tool in biology and drug discovery, but there is a lack of open-source software tools for analysing single-cell morphological data.
-Existing tools are commercial, do not scale to large datasets, or do not offer single-cell specific tools [@OmtaEtAl2016;
+Morphological profiling has become an essential tool in biology and drug discovery, but there is a lack of open-source software for analysing single-cell morphological data.
+Existing solutions are commercial, do not scale to large datasets, or do not offer single-cell specific methods [@OmtaEtAl2016;
-@SerranoEtAl2025]. `scmorph` complements existing tools by providing a comprehensive set of methods for analysing single-cell morphological data, which do not require averaging of features.
+@SerranoEtAl2025]. `scmorph` offers a comprehensive set of methods for analysing single-cell morphological data, which do not require averaging of features across cells.
 By integrating with the growing `scverse` of single-cell tools, `scmorph` also opens up advanced processing capabilities including access to deep learning tools [@WolfEtAl2018].

 Briefly, `scmorph` provides five modules to analyze morphological profiles: